FrostyX/frostyx.github.io/_posts/2017-08-18-light-when-xbacklight-doesnt-work.md

     [jkadlcik@chromie ~]$ xbacklight
     No outputs have backlight property

 Never encounter this error before so I googled it.
-From results you might learn that [it is completely normal](https://askubuntu.com/questions/715306/xbacklight-no-outputs-have-backlight-property-no-sys-class-backlight-folder) and you *just* need to symlink something with cryptic name in `/sys/devices` and add some lines to `/etc/X11/xorg.conf`.
+From results, you might learn that [it is completely normal](https://askubuntu.com/questions/715306/xbacklight-no-outputs-have-backlight-property-no-sys-class-backlight-folder) and you *just* need to symlink something with a cryptic name in `/sys/devices` and add some lines to `/etc/X11/xorg.conf`.
 Eh, I don't want to do that?
 Besides, I don't have a `xorg.conf` for like half a decade.
-Also you can find an opened [bug report](https://bugzilla.redhat.com/show_bug.cgi?id=1354662) from 2016, so waiting for fix might take a while.
+Also, you can find an opened [bug report](https://bugzilla.redhat.com/show_bug.cgi?id=1354662) from 2016, so waiting for a fix might take a while.

-Then I finally found a [blog post](https://cialu.net/brightness-control-not-work-i3wm/) describing solution that I liked most.
-It suggest using a handy little tool called [light](http://haikarainen.github.io/light/) as a `xbacklight` alternative.
+Then I finally found a [blog post](https://cialu.net/brightness-control-not-work-i3wm/) describing a solution that I liked most.
+It suggests using a handy little tool called [light](http://haikarainen.github.io/light/) as a `xbacklight` alternative.
 It worked like a magic!

 ## Installation